R. Stan Baker

-Raymond Stanley Baker Jr., known professionally as R. Stan Baker (born 1977), is a United States district judge of the United States District Court for the Southern District of Georgia.
+Raymond Stanley Baker Jr., known professionally as R. Stan Baker (born 1977), is the chief United States district judge of the United States District Court for the Southern District of Georgia.
 He was formerly a United States magistrate judge of the same court.

 Biography

 Baker earned his Bachelor of Arts from Davidson College and his Juris Doctor, magna cum laude, from the University of Georgia School of Law.
 From 1999 to 2001 he was a ranch hand for a farm ranch in Montana.
 Upon graduation from law school, he began his legal career by serving for two years as a law clerk to Judge William Theodore Moore Jr. of the United States District Court for the Southern District of Georgia.
 He worked for three different law firms based in Georgia and Alabama.
 He spent a decade in private practice representing a broad range of clients including individuals, small e-businesses, and large corporations.
 Baker litigated a wide range of civil, commercial, and criminal matters in state and federal courts across Georgia and throughout the country.

 He was a member of the Federalist Society while at the University of Georgia School of Law from 2003 to 2004.